 The firm, as structured today, finds its genesis in 1983 when Professor Joseph Ganado, his nephew Philip Bianchi (b.
 1949) and his son Max (b.
 1959) then created Prof. J. M. Ganado & Associates, Advocates (later Ganado & Associates, Advocates, when Professor Ganado retired).
 As its maritime practice grew significantly in the 1980′s, the firm shed its family ownership and admitted more partners, with initially Adrian Gabarretta, Louis Cassar Pullicino, Stefan Frendo and Adrian Borg Cardona.
 Since then, the firm experienced considerable growth over the years, notably after the launch of its financial services practice in 1994 which was, in turn, further catalysed by Malta’s EU accession in 2004.

-The Times of Malta (29 May 2016) published a tribute from the University of Malta to the memory of Prof. Joseph M. Ganado, the founder of this firm, who passed away earlier this year.
+The Times of Malta (29 May 2016) published a tribute from the University of Malta to the memory of Prof. Joseph M. Ganado, the founder of this firm, who passed away in 2016.
 The tribute is being reproduced below.

 Professor Joseph Max Ganado